Data-PiratesX/Hackathon-February-2020/README.md

 1. To run our webapp, we will first have to install news api by going into windows Powershel.
   Type - pip install newsapi-python - into it.
 Let it install.
 2. We will also have to install Flask for python.
 For that, type
-  - pipenv install flask flask-sqlalchemy - into windows powershell.
+  - pip install flask - into windows powershell.

 We have completed our installations.
 For our purpose, we used Visual Studio Code.
 We are not familiar with other IDE or Code Editors.